 The Smith Persist achieves an admirable balance of performance and price.
 Our testers found it to be comfortable, relatively well-ventilated, and stylish, and they were able to find a good fit most of the time.
 The helmet frequently garnered compliments from fellow riders for its stylish design and wide range of color options.
 We also appreciate the versatility of the Persist, making it an even better value.
 It is advertised as a good helmet for road, gravel, and MTB rides, and we felt comfortable wearing this helmet in any of those settings.

 However, in order to reach the lower price point, some sacrifices have to be made.
-The head retentions system may be difficult to size correctly because the jumps between each stop are wider, and the ventilation is just average.
-We didn't have any major issues with airflow, but it was noticeable when compared to options from other brands like Bontrager or Specialized.
-The padding tends to get a bit soggy feeling on cooler descents after you have worked up a sweat.
+The head retention system may be difficult to size correctly because the jumps between each stop are wider, and the ventilation is just average.
+We didn't have any major issues with airflow, but it was noticeably reduced when directly compared to options from other brands like Bontrager or Specialized.
+The padding isn't the fastest drying and tends to get a bit soggy feeling on cooler descents after you have worked up a sweat.
 Imperfections aside, we think the Persist is still a great affordable option, and are happy with its overall performance.

 REASONS TO BUY